Marcsmyname/nostr/README.md

-# nostr
+# Welcome to My Nostr Blog

-A static Webpage I share on Nostr
+To do finish this